magilogi/magilogi/README.md

 - 📝 A Tool for extractive summarization for danish text using a pre-trained BERT model
 - 💹 Bayesian analysis of retail investor strategies.
 Examining ‘risk conformity’ in a gambling-like investment scenario
-- 💑 A better phenomenological framework for examining sense of responsibility: Sense of responsible agency & retrospective responsibility
+- 💑 A better phenomenological framework for examining Sense of Responsibility: Sense of Responsible Agency & Retrospective Responsibility
--
+- 🔍 Neuroimaging: EEG & fMRI Analysis and Data acquisition
+- 👀 Eye and Mouse Tracking Analysis